You are here

 The Repatriation Health Card - For Specific Conditions (White Card) entitles its holder to treatment of 'accepted' disabilities, ie injuries, illnesses or diseases accepted by the Repatriation Commission as caused by war or other forms of eligible service.
-A disability pension is also payable depending on the degree of incapacity.

 Depending on eligibility, Australian veterans may also be entitled to treatment of: